ceyzeriat/joystick/README.rst

 Joystick provides a light-weight and simple framework to real-time data-plotting and logging, while the console remains accessible to manage the on-going simulation and data acquisition.

-In some ways, this framework can replace a Graphical User Interface (GUI) on many projects, as long as 1) the user is confortable enough with managing the simulation using command-lines, and 2) the display of the real-time data is not too complex.
+In some ways, this framework can replace a Graphical User Interface (GUI) on many projects, as long as 1) the user is comfortable enough with managing the simulation using command-lines, and 2) the display of the real-time data is not too complex.

 Allright.
 Let's say you have some data-stream (serial port, web scraping, on-going simulation or experiment, etc), and you would like to plot or log in real-time whatever is happening.
 In addition you would also like to send commands to interact with the mechanisms producing the data... without having to build a GUI (which looks pretty to your boss, but is time-consumming both in initial design and maintenance).